College Savings Options

 Disadvantages

-1. Investment options are limited according to the State’s 529 plan provider.
-Typically, investment options only include index or mutual funds.
+According to the State’s 529 plan provider, investment options are limited.
+Typically, they only include index or mutual funds.

 UTMA/UGMA

-An UTMA/UGMA account is a custodial account which is set-up and managed by the parent or adult on behalf of the beneficiary.
-The state the individual opens the account will determine whether the account is called an UTMA or UGMA.
+A UTMA/UGMA account is a custodial account that is set up and managed by the parent or adult on behalf of the beneficiary.
+The state in which the individual opens the account will determine whether the account is called a UTMA or UGMA.
 The rules for the two types of accounts are basically the same.
 UTMA/UGMA accounts differ from Coverdell ESA and 529 plans in that the balance can be used for any expense the beneficiary incurs rather than just qualified educational expenses.
 However, one potential downside of this type of account is that when the beneficiary turns 18 or 21 (depending on the state), the account ownership is legally transferred from the adult to the beneficiary.
-With that transfer, the beneficiary can choose to do whatever they want with the money.
+With that transfer, the beneficiary can do whatever they want with the money.
 Here are the advantages and disadvantages of a UTMA/UGMA:

 Advantages